mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 train['Self_Employed'].fillna(train['Self_Employed'].mode()[0], inplace=True)
 train['Credit_History'].fillna(train['Credit_History'].mode()[0], inplace=True)
 ```
-Now let's try to find a way to fill the missing values in Loan_Amount_Term.
+Now let's try to find a way to fill the missing values in ```Loan_Amount_Term```.
 We will look at the value count of the Loan amount term variable.
 ```
 train['Loan_Amount_Term'].value_counts()
 ```